 Any award, which is granted, will be credited to the council tax account.

 If you think you need this extra help please complete the online application form .

 The Exceptional Hardship Fund Policy

 The policy enables the council to be in a position to deal more effectively with our vulnerable and disadvantaged people in extreme financial hardship.
-The council will be able to provide an appropriate and responsive programme of payments to Island residents in genuine hardship (which cannot be met through other means) and is hardship beyond that which would normally be suffered.
-This will mean council tax support can be sustained where there is no alternative to short term assistance.
+The council will be able to provide an appropriate and responsive programme of payments.
+These payments will be made to Island residents in genuine hardship.
+This means they cannot be met through other means and is hardship beyond that which would normally be suffered.
+It also means council tax support can be sustained where there is no alternative to short term assistance.

 About the Award

-The Council's Exceptional Hardship Fund (EHF) policy was approved by the Isle of Wight Council as part of the review of the Local Council Tax Support scheme (LCTS) to be operated during 2018/19.
+The Council's Exceptional Hardship Fund (EHF) policy was approved by the Isle of Wight Council.
+This was part of the review of the Local Council Tax Support scheme (LCTS) to be operated during 2018/19.

 The EHF scheme is designed to help people who, because of facing exceptional hardship, need further financial assistance where an applicant is in receipt of Council Tax Reduction (LCTS) but the level of support being paid by the Council does not meet their full Council Tax liability.
 Awards are entirely discretionary.
 They are usually for a limited period only while the person takes active steps to review their situation.